9bany/learn/design-system/key_value_store.md

 Ex: servers with higher capacity are assigned with more with more virtual nodes.

 ### Data replication

+To achieve high availability and reliability, data must be replicated asynchronously over N servers, where N is a configurable parameter.
+These N servers are chosen using the following logic: after a key is mapped to a position on the hash ring, walk clockwise from that position and chose the first N servers on the ring to store data copies.

+With virtual nodes, the first N nodes on the ring may be owned by fewer than N physical servers.
+To avoid this issue, we only choose unique servers while performing the clockwise walk logic.

+Nodes in the same data center often fail at the same time due to power outages, network issues, natural disasters.
+For better repiability, replicas are placed in distinct data centers, and data centers are connected through high-speed networks.

 ### Consistency
 ### Inconsistency resolution: versioning
 ### Handling failures